 Our personalized care sets the bar high with our Occupational Medicine services.
-Our team offers scheduled appointment times, expedited services, quality care, and experience you can trust.
+Our team offers scheduled appointment times, in addition to urgent walk in visits, expedited services, quality care, and experience you can trust.
 Our mission is to rise above the bar to provide the best service possible to the employee and the employer.

 - Pre-Employment Physicals